The Deposit Treadmill

 Parramatta$1,672,000111-10.1%$334,40013.9 yrs

-*Years to save a 20% deposit at $2,000/month with no investment return assumed, where the deposit target grows at the suburb's 12-month price-growth rate.
+*Years to save a 20% deposit at $2,000/month with no investment return assumed, where the deposit target grows at the suburb's 12-month price-growth rate when that rate is positive; for flat or falling suburbs we hold the target steady rather than project the decline forward.
 “Never” means the target recedes faster than savings accumulate within an 80-year horizon.
-This is a model output under a stated assumption, not a forecast or financial advice — see limitations below.
+This is a model output under a stated assumption, not a forecast or financial advice.
+See limitations below.

 Methodology

-Every figure here is computed directly from the NSW Valuer-General Property Sales Information — roughly 2.2 million transaction-level sale records published by the NSW Government — not from an aggregator estimate.
-We take residence sales over the 12 months to February 2026, apply a $50,000 floor to drop nominal transfers, classify each sale as a house or unit by strata title (strata = unit), and compute the median, the sale count, and the 12-month growth (current vs prior-12-month median) per suburb.
+Every figure here is computed directly from the NSW Valuer-General Property Sales Information, the NSW Government's register of property sales, not an aggregator estimate.
+We start from the full dataset (roughly 2.2 million records over six years), take residence sales in the 12 months to February 2026, apply a $50,000 floor to drop nominal transfers, classify each sale by title type (strata-titled, which covers apartments, townhouses and villas, is treated as “unit”), and compute the median, the sale count, and the 12-month growth (current vs prior 12-month median) per suburb.
 The pipeline is open and reproducible (scripts/vg-suburb-medians.mjs).
-These government medians sit within about 2% of the aggregator figures shown on our suburb affordability pages; we use the government figures here so every number is first-party and verifiable.
+These government medians sit within about 2 to 3% of the CoreLogic, PropTrack and Domain consensus shown on our suburb affordability pages; we use the government figures here so every number is first-party and verifiable.

 A note on data quality.
-We cross-checked the government medians against three commercial property-data providers before publishing.
-They agreed closely on most figures; where a provider returned a value that was unavailable, implausible, or reported missing data as zero, we set it aside and relied on the government records as the source of truth.
+We cross-checked the government medians against CoreLogic, PropTrack and Domain before publishing.
+They agreed closely on the median levels; where a provider returned a value that was unavailable, implausible, or reported missing data as zero, we set it aside and relied on the government records as the source of truth.

 The treadmill model.
-The 20% deposit target is not static — it grows at the suburb's price-growth rate.
+The 20% deposit target is not static; it grows at the suburb's price-growth rate.
 We find the first point where cumulative savings ($2,000/month, no investment return) meet that rising target.
-Where the target grows faster than savings accumulate, there is no such point — the deposit is a receding target.
+Where the target grows faster than savings accumulate, there is no such point and the deposit is a receding target.
+For suburbs that are flat or correcting we hold the target steady rather than projecting the fall forward, since a sustained decline is not a realistic saving assumption.
 This corrects the common “X years to save” figure, which assumes a fixed target and materially overstates affordability in high-growth suburbs.

 What this does not prove